SumUpAnalytics/nucleus-sdk/javascript/docs/NucleusApi.md

-Add many document to a dataset, in JSON form.
-Bulk insertion is much faster than making one api call for each document.
+Add many documents to a dataset, in JSON form.
+Bulk insertion is much faster than making one API call for each document.

 ### Example
 ```javascript